danimaniarqsoft/notes/pages/Git.md

 		-
 		- examples:
-			- `git rebase -i origin/master` it means, the current branch is going to rebase the orgint/master branch -
+			- `git rebase -i origin/master` it means, the current branch is going to rebase the orgint/master branch
+			- `git rebase --continue` used after resolve a conflict in the execution of the rebase program -
+			-
 		-
 	-